Writings | Tesla Patents

 In his London lecture delivered in February, 1892, Tesla had occasion to describe a special construction of insulated cable designed to guard against electro-static disturbances, but immediately added the following significant prediction:

-not be constructed, for before long intelligence -transmitted without
+not be constructed, for before long intelligence—transmitted without wires—will

-organism.
-The wonder is that, with the present state of knowledge and
+The wonder is that, with the present state of knowledge and experiences

-experiences gained, no attempt is being made to disturb the
+gained, no attempt is being made to disturb the electrostatic or

-electrostatic or magnetic condition of the earth and transmit, if
+magnetic condition of the earth and transmit, if nothing else,

 In his lecture before the National Electric Light Association at St. Louis in March, 1893, Mr. Tesla elaborated certain views regarding the importance of resonance effects in this field and stated: